 Are you planning to visit Hawaii?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on Hawaii.

-- You don't need a power plug adapter on Hawaii, when living in Guatemala.
+- You need a power plug adapter on Hawaii, when living in the United Kingdom.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 On Hawaii the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.